So I visited a showroom the other day to “dream shop” a house. But then. I thought…

 If you already fell in love with a town and really want to settle down, buying a house would be a good choice as you can decorate and renovate the house as much as you like and not worry about getting kicked out of the house a few years down the road.
 If you really choose a good location, when your house value increases in the future, you will be able to reap the profit in so many ways.

-So, who here is buying a house?
+So, are you still buying a house?
 What do you think of these tips?